khaledhikmat/family-meeting/deployment/README.md

 - This is some experimentation with Terraform to deploy to GKS.
 I have not had a great access.
 I am finding that, unlike AWS EKS, GKS is a little difficult to work with in Terraform.
 Please refer to [anomalies below](#anomalies).
 - I did not actually complete the Terraform code because I was not able to make the initial Nginx deployment work consistently using workload identity.
+- Moving `Core` to deploy on AWS EKS using AWS resources (asuch as EKS and SQS) is easy.
+But then we must deal with Firestore being in Google Cloud which complicates credentials using Service Account.

 ## Run Locally